eliegoudout/paramclasses/README.md

 There is no such thing as "perfect attribute protection" in Python.
 As such `ParamClass` only provides protection against natural behaviour (and even unnatural to a large extent).
 Below are some knonwn easy ways to break it, representing **discouraged behaviour**.
 If you find other elementary ways, please report them in an issue.

 1. Modifying `@protected` -- _huh?_
-2. Use custom sub-metaclass, after modifying meta-metaclass -- requires dedication.
+2. Use custom sub-metaclass, after modifying meta-metaclass -- requires evil dedication.
-3. Manipulating `instance.__dict__` directly...

 <sup>Back to [Table of Contents](#readme)👆</sup>